 NACIVTNano Aerosol Chamber In-Vitro Toxicity

 Inhalation of engineered nanoparticles handled as powders, dispersions or sprays in industrial processes and in consumer products pose a potential and largely unknown risk for incidental exposure.
-Thereby individuals with chronic lung diseases, as well as children and the elderly are expected to be more vulnerable to adverse effects by inhaled engineered nanoparticles than adult healthy subjects.
+Thereby individuals with chronic lung diseases, as well as children and the elderly are expected to be more vulnerable to adverse effects of inhaled engineered nanoparticles than adult healthy subjects.

 Introduction